hakdo/markdowntest/README.md

 Key activities in our development lifecycle:

-* Crate a backlog
+* Create a backlog
 * Perform threat modeling based on data flow diagrams and derive security requirements
 * Update backlog with security requirements, and treat the security requirements the same way as other features - include them in unit and integration testing!
 * Integrate static analysis and software component analysis in the development workflow by building these tests into the CI/CD toolchain
-* Merge requests and QA: important part of the process but this is not discussed in detail in this guidelien
+* Merge requests and QA: important part of the process but this is not discussed in detail in this guideline
 * Key performance indicators: derive KPI's from automated testing tools (both static and dynamic) and use for prioritizing maintenance tasks throughout the development lifecycle

 ### Threat modeling basics